a11ylint/core/CONTRIBUTING.md

 4. **Push** your work to your fork
 5. Submit a **Pull request** so we can review your proposal

+If you want to work on an issue, please leave a comment on the issue so that an admin can assign it to you.

 ## Commit conventions

 We follow the conventions of [Conventional Commits](https://www.conventionalcommits.org/).
 This means that the commit message must be structured as follows: